1974 Norfolk mid-air collision: Aircraft

+Background

+The RAF pilot, David Robert Kidgell Blucke, was born on 28 November 1931, and attended Malvern College.
+He joined the RAF in 1950, and had been on exchanges in Canada, flying the F-101.
+Around 1966 he had commanded 11 Sqn flying English Electric Lightnings from RAF Leuchars.
+He was promoted to Group Captain in January 1972 and moved to Coningsby in August 1972.

+The RAF navigator, Terence Wesley Kirkland, had attended Foyle College.

 Accident

-The Pawnee had departed earlier on 9 August 1974 from Southend Airport to a disused airfield at Broomhill, near Downham Market in Norfolk.
-Broomhill was used as a temporary base to refuel the aircraft and to load pesticide.
-At about 14:04 the aircraft had finished spraying a field 6.5 miles south of Broomhill and was returning to replenish the pesticide hopper.
+The Pawnee had departed earlier on 9 August 1974 from Southend Airport to a disused airfield, formerly RAF Downham Market, situated near Broomhill and Bexwell, in Norfolk.
+This location was used as a temporary base to refuel the aircraft and to load pesticide.
+At about 14:04 the aircraft had finished spraying a field 6.5 miles south of Downham Market and was returning to replenish the pesticide hopper.
+The sprayer was of ADS Aerials of Southend, with pilot Paul Hickmott, aged 24.
+He had taken off from the airfield near Bexwell, taking off at 14:30, due to land at 15:10.

 The Phantom departed RAF Coningsby at 13:51 to fly a low-level navigation and reconnaissance flight at no lower than 250 ft above ground level.
-The Phantom was following a standard low-flying route; the Pawnee pilot was aware that military low-flying routes were in the area but the exact routing was classified and not released by the military.
+The Phantom was following a standard low-flying route; the Pawnee pilot was aware that military low-flying routes were in the area, but the exact routing was classified and not released by the military.
 About 14:08 about 1 km west of the village of Hilgay, and at an estimated height of around 300 ft the Phantom, flying at a speed of about 420 kn, struck the Pawnee on its right side.
 The Pawnee disintegrated, while the Phantom, on fire and shedding parts of its structure, continued on its heading for a further 1 km before it hit the ground inverted.
 All three aviators were killed: the pilot and navigator of the Phantom and the pilot of the Pawnee.
+All flying was stopped at Coningsby for the day.